Trump overseas business interests subject to new scrutiny

 Although the location of some of Trump's foreign business deals could overlap with future foreign policy decisions, many of Trump's foreign business ties involve licensing deals, in which another party owns the property and pays Trump to use his brand.
 The Trump Organization has created multiple companies to individually handle each of these deals.

 For example, the President-elect listed two separate companies in his disclosures linked to the Trump Tower in Punta del Este, Uruguay.
-Although a brochure promoting the property includes a photograph of Trump and quotes his praises of the hotel, his organization's website discloses that developer Aetos SA owns the property and states it is not "developed or sold by Donald J. Trump."
+Although a brochure promoting the property includes a photograph of Trump and quotes his praises of the building, his organization's website discloses that developer Aetos SA owns the property and states it is not "developed or sold by Donald J. Trump."

 Japanese Prime Minister Shinzo Abe met with the President-elect last week in Trump Tower but no American reporters and media photographers were present.
 Instead, a photo was released, showing Ivanka Trump attending the session, and Japanese media released video of the meeting.